Maria Feodorovna (Dagmar of Denmark): Empress Dowager

 On 1 November 1894, Alexander III died aged just 49 at Livadia.
 In her diary Maria wrote, "I am utterly heartbroken and despondent, but when I saw the blissful smile and the peace in his face that came after, it gave me strength."
 Two days later, the Prince and Princess of Wales arrived at Livadia from London.
 While the Prince of Wales took it upon himself to involve himself in the preparations for the funeral, the Princess of Wales spent her time comforting grieving Maria, including praying with her and sleeping at her bedside.

 Maria Feodorovna's birthday was a week after the funeral, and as it was a day in which court mourning could be somewhat relaxed, Nicholas used the day to marry Alix of Hesse-Darmstadt, who took the name Alexandra Feodorovna.

 As Empress Dowager, Maria was much more popular than either Nicholas or Alexandra.
-During her son's coronation, she, Nicholas, and Alexandra arrived in separate carriages.
+During her son's coronation in May 1896, she, Nicholas, and Alexandra arrived in separate carriages.
 She was greeted with "almost deafening" applause.
-A visiting writer Kate Kool noted that she "provoked more cheering from the people than did her son.
+Visiting writer Kate Kool noted that she "provoked more cheering from the people than did her son.
 The people have had thirteen years in which to know this woman and they have learned to love her very much."
 Richard Harding Davis, an American journalist, was surprised that she "was more loudly greeted than either the Emperor or the Czarina."

 Once the death of Alexander III had receded, Maria again took a brighter view of the future.
 "Everything will be all right", as she said.
 Maria continued to live in the Anichkov Palace in St. Petersburg and at Gatchina Palace.
-In May 1896, she travelled to Moscow for the coronation of Nicholas and Alexandra.

 As a new Imperial Train was constructed for Nicholas II in time for his coronation, Alexander III's "Temporary Imperial Train" (composed of the cars that had survived the Borki disaster and a few converted standard passenger cars) was transferred to the Empress Dowager's personal use.